adam-p/yesterday-i-learned/python.md

 1. Too many items in your celery 3 queue? [`celery worker -Q queuename --purge`](https://stackoverflow.com/a/33531638/1558430)
 1. [Avoiding attribute access in loops](https://wiki.python.org/moin/PythonSpeed/PerformanceTips#Loops) can have a measurable improvement in loop speed, and not only when the attributes are magic.
 1. [`python -m`](https://docs.python.org/2/using/cmdline.html) runs that module as if the module's contents were `__main__`.
 There is no difference between `python that.py` and `python -m 'that'`.
+1. [You cannot monkey patch python's `list`](https://stackoverflow.com/a/38257902/1558430).
+Well, [you can](https://stackoverflow.com/a/4025310/1558430), but literals won't use your subclass, and outside of a PoC, that won't be a smart thing to do.

 [bitbucket]: https://bitbucket.org/jsbueno/lelo/src/ab9837ef82001329c421afbfe7e0759c6ec0f16d/lelo/_lelo.py?at=master
 [djangoproject]: https://docs.djangoproject.com/en/dev/intro/tutorial01/#creating-a-project